VZout/Serenity_Controller/README.md

 13 = sleep accel2

-accel 2 11 && 12 && 3v not connected to save kabel space
+accel 2 11 && 12 && 3v not connected to save cabel space